-This is exactly what it says – the ownership is shared.
-It isn’t exactly a government scheme, however it is a way to get on the property ladder.
-This is popular with first time buyers in situations where you might have a small deposit and don’t fit the criteria for other schemes.
+Shared ownership is popular with first-time buyers in situations where you might have a small deposit and don’t fit the criteria for other schemes.

-There are schemes to help government workers such as armed forces, teachers, doctors and other professionals.
-Lenders recognise professionals in certain industries as low risk and therefore are able to offer exclusive deals to them.
-Read about professional mortgages here.
+There are schemes to help government workers such as teachers, armed forces, doctors and other professionals.
+Lenders recognise professionals in certain industries are low risk and therefore offer tailored mortgages.

-It’s common for first-time buyers to jointly buy a property with somebody else.
-This could be for a number of reasons, such as raising a higher deposit but to name a few.
-Let’s see how the different structures work.
+It’s common for first-time buyers to get a joint mortgage.
+This could be for a number of reasons, such as raising a higher deposit and sharing the cost of the mortgage.

-Guarantors agree to be liable for any debt amount they agree to guarantee.
-Since the debt amount could be as much as the total mortgage, guarantors should always seek independent legal and financial advice before entering into a guarantor mortgage.
+Guarantors agree to be liable for any unpaid mortgage amount.
+Since the amount could be as much as the total mortgage, guarantors should always seek independent legal and financial advice before entering into an agreement.